rickmugridge/mismatched/src/MatchingSubtypes.md

  ```

 That test passes fine.
 But consider when our test has data that's far from simple, and the test fails,
-The reported differences may be tricky to interpret.
+The reported differences may be tricky to interpret, because of the heuristics used when selecting the best partial
+match to report errors with.
+I may write a blog on this in future.